Yrrrrrf/gwa-cli/README.md

 ### Prerequisites

-You must have [Rust and Cargo](https://www.rust-lang.org/tools/install) installed on your system to build and install `gwa-create`.
+You must have [Rust and Cargo](https://www.rust-lang.org/tools/install) installed on your system to build and install `gwa-cli`.

 ### Installation